Randomblock1/caffeinate2/README.md

 ### Timeout and PID

 Sleep is disabled for a certain amount of time, or until the program with the specified PID completes.
 If both are specified, it waits until one of them completes.
+The `-t` countdown measures awake time: if the Mac sleeps before it elapses (for example the lid is closed, which the default modes don't prevent), the countdown pauses and resumes on wake.

 **`-t` / `--timeout` takes one argument:**

 - **Bare number** → seconds (e.g. `-t 3600`)
 - **Single humantime token** → parsed duration (e.g. `-t 10m`, `-t 1.5h`)
 - **Quoted multi-word string** → parsed duration (e.g. `-t "1 hour and 30 minutes"`)

+The value must be a positive duration — `-t 0` (or anything that doesn't parse) is rejected in every mode, including alongside `-w` or a trailing command.

 Supported units include seconds, minutes, hours, days, weeks, months, and years, plus short forms like `s`, `m`, `h`, and `d`.
 Anything after the timeout value is treated as a trailing command, not part of the duration — there is no multi-word duration inference, so quote the duration instead: